AusBoone/PowerShell-Monitoring/README.md

 ## Requirements
 - PowerShell 5.1 or higher
 - Windows operating system
-- Administrative rights to query counters and logs
+- Scripts must run with administrator privileges to access performance counters, event logs and task scheduling features

 ## Installation
 The monitoring commands are packaged as a module named **MonitoringTools**.
 Import